K0F/PerlinNet/README.md

 # ClockSync

 This program measures a time offset from desired NTP authority and syncs a beat to it.
 It aligns with a daychange (still unperfect).
-But it gives you continuos and somewaht precise time signal to you local network via OSC, which can be ofc used many desired ways.
+But it gives you continuos and somewhat precise time signal to you local network via OSC, which can be ofc used many desired ways.